-Did you know that plastics are made from petroleum products?
-Or that single-use food plastics aren’t the only plastic problem we are facing?
+Did you know that plastics are made from petroleum?
+Or, that single-use food plastics aren’t the only plastic problem we are facing?
 Hundreds of household products are sold in plastics.
-From makeup and beauty supply products, to household cleaning supplies and food storage – our homes are being overrun by plastic.
-By bringing awareness to the plastic epidemic, we can help reduce the amount of plastic pollution created.
+From makeup and beauty supply products to household cleaning supplies – our homes are being overrun by plastic.
+By bringing awareness to the household plastic epidemic, we can help reduce plastic pollution.

 Plastics are made from what?